-Welcome to Levelling The Playing Field- a biweekly game development advice newsletter about design, development, production, marketing, and business.
+Welcome to Levelling The Playing Field- a recurring game development advice newsletter about design, development, production, marketing, and business.

 Hi, my name is…

 Hi, my name is Rami Ismail, a Dutch/Egyptian game developer & industry consultant.
 I have spent the past decade of my life making games while finding ways to make the games industry more fair to aspiring developers all around the world.

 My career has been a pretty overwhelming one - in 2010 I started my own games studio, Vlambeer, as a pair of school dropouts.
 Vlambeer rapidly became a household indie name, and my efforts to promote it accidentally kicked off a public speaking career that continues to this day.
 My public speaking rapidly got very popular, and then got me traveling the globe.
 That led to me meeting an uncountable amount of interesting game developers doing incredible work, and industry veterans with inexhaustible industry knowledge.

 A large part of game development is experience - as is the truth for any craft - and there’s no shortcut for experience.

 I believe the games industry remains too opaque, too secretive, too vague - and the obvious solution is democratized access to knowledge and perspective.
 To that end, I’ve been offering cheap and affordable consultancy over at book.ramiismail.com since late last year.
 I’ve helped thousands of developers - and noticed very quickly that some questions kept repeating: while details would vary, developers kept getting stuck in the exact same situations.
 I realized that there must be a better way to share the repeatable advice that helps these team, to make my participation in assisting these apparently very common issues obsolete - allowing me to focus my consultancy on more complicated situation, or personalized advice.